PagerDuty/security-training/docs/for_everyone/index.md

 <input type="checkbox" id="006" /><label for="006">![006](../slides/redacted.jpeg)</label>
 _006. Redacted slide._

-<span class="redacted">Redacted</span>
+???+ warning "Redacted Content"
-> This slide showed the PagerDuty security team, who they are, and what they each do.
+    This slide showed the PagerDuty security team, who they are, and what they each do.
 Not only was the photo of Rich massively embarrassing, but we'd rather not provide a lookup table of the security team for the world to see, so this slide is not available in the public version of our slides.
 If you want to see that photo of Rich, you'll just need to [get a job at PagerDuty](https://www.pagerduty.com/careers).

 ---